drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 The revert algorithm works forwards, by starting copying into the 'unused' DFU page at the start.

+Once the swap process is complete, the bootloader may jump to the application at beginning of the active partition.

+This is a platform-specific step done in the `embassy-boot-stm32` or `embassy-boot-nrf` part of the bootloader.

+NOTE: The new application is responsible for marking itself as successfully booted, otherwise the bootloader will attempt to revert to the previous application when restarted!

 ### Power fail safety

+What happens if the swap process is interrupted during the copy?
+Can we still revert back to the old version in a half-copied state?
+Yes!
+After a power failure, the device may be in one of the following states during the update process:

+* Firmware has been written, but not instructed to update.
+In this case, no action is taken and the old firmware will be used.
+* Should swap, but swap is not complete.
+In this case, the bootloader will continue the swap operation from where it left off.
+The crucial step in this process is that the page copy progress state is written atomically.
+* Swap is complete, but is still instructed to update.
+In this case, the bootloader will assume that something went wrong with the new application and will start to revert to the previous application.
+* Should revert, but revert is not complete.
+Similar to the previous state, the revert process will continue where it left off until complete.

 ## Bootloader binary